YahooArchive/mojito/docs/dev_guide/intro/mojito_apps.rst

 Mojito applications contains JSON configuration files and directories for storing JavaScript, HTML, and CSS.
-The configuration files can be used to define relationships between code components, assets, routing paths, defaults and are available at the application and mojit-level.
-The directory structure of a Mojito application reflects the MVC architecture and separates resources, such assets, libraries, middleware, etc.
+The configuration files can be used to define relationships between code components, assets, routing paths, defaults and are available at the application and mojit level.
+The directory structure of a Mojito application reflects the MVC architecture and separates resources, such as assets, libraries, middleware, etc.

 To create a Mojito application, you use the command-line tool ``mojito``.
 When the command below is run, Mojito creates a directory structure with files for